theQRL/go-zond/cmd/zvm/testdata/11/readme.md

 In this test, the `currentBaseFee` is missing from the env portion.
 On a live blockchain, the basefee is present in the header, and verified as part of header validation.

-In `evm t8n`, we don't have blocks, so it needs to be added in the `env`instead.
+In `zvm t8n`, we don't have blocks, so it needs to be added in the `env`instead.

 When it's missing, an error is expected.